-Bounty of the Sea
+Menu Option 3: Bounty of the Sea

 Taking fresh crab meat and forming it into homemade crab cakes results in a delicious meal.
-Crab season depends on where the crabs are caught; the Pacific Dungeness crab season starts in early November and ends in June, though crabs reach the peak of their flavor and availability in late December and early January.
+Crab season depends on where the crabs are caught; the Pacific Dungeness crab season starts in early November and ends in June, though crabs reach peak flavor and availability in late December and early January.
 Atlantic soft-shell crabs are harvested from May through July.
-Ask the clerk at your local seafood counter to clean and crack the crabs for you to save and time and eliminate mess in the kitchen.
+Ask the clerk at your local seafood counter to clean and crack the crabs for you to save time and eliminate mess in the kitchen.
 Pair homemade crab cakes with dishes that highlight other seasonal foods from your region.
-What is in season will vary by region.
+What's in season will vary by region.
 Crab cakes are traditionally served with yellow mustard and saltines in the Chesapeake Bay region, though creamy dressing makes a good dipping sauce too.
 The key is not to overwhelm the delicate crab flavor.